 Server: a computer or device on a network (two or more computers linked together) that manages network resources.
 For example, a file server is a computer and storage device dedicated to storing files.
-Any user on the network can store files on the server.
-A print server is a computer that manages one or more printers, and a network server is a computer that manages network traffic.
-A database server is a computer system that processes database queries.

 Upload: the process of adding electronic information from an external source.